JLouhela/cavez.io/network_model.md

 - Delta compression (only send deltas)

   - If player misses the package, also keep first approach to be done in larger intervals (e.g. once per second)
+  - Must contain all entities still even without any state changes, so that the client knows the entity must be kept alive.

 - Delta compression against client known state
   - Can get rid of the first approach completely